xlsksh1/xtts-mantella-custom-voices-pack/README.md

 ## XTTS Mantella Custom Voices Pack

 This is a repository containing `latent_speaker` JSON files of trained voiced data.
-The main purpose is to have a repository full of custom voices for Skyrim or Fallout4, and have it synced with a build that can be XTTS Mantella server that can be deployed in the cloud.
+The main purpose is to have a repository full of custom voices for Skyrim or Fallout4, and have this repo always be in sync with a build that can be deployed in the cloud as a XTTS Mantella server.

 ## Usage Locally